ShelbyTV/iOS-Guidelines/README.md

 ### Tagging
 - Tag all releases pushed to TestFlight/Hockey/Enterprise with the version number (e.g., 1.0-a20)
 - Make sure to push the tags to origin (e.g., **git push --tags**)

+### Github Labels, Assignments and Milestone
+Before finishing the creation of a new issue, make sure to:

+- Label each issue properly
+- Assign a developer to address the issue
+- Add a milestone, if one exists.